 What camera do you use?
 Do you shoot film or digital?
 I shoot my personal art work almost exclusively on large format film, using a Horseman or Wista 5x4.
-Travel and editorial work is shot on a combination of Mamiya 67 rangefinders, Mamiya RZ67 and Canon digital, commercial work is shot using medium format digital systems.
+Travel and editorial work is shot using Canon 35mm digital cameras, and commercial work is shot using medium format digital systems, principally Phase One.

 How much retouching do you do?
 When I shoot on film, I have it processed and scanned at a high resolution so I can work with digital files thereafter.
-My work often involves some retouching, much of which I do myself, but for commercial commissions I use a company called Happy Finish.
+My work often involves some retouching, much of which I do myself, but for commercial commissions I use full-time professional retouchers.

 How can I become a professional photographer?
 The traditional route is to assist established working photographers to learn your way around the industry.
 Think of assisting as an apprenticeship; it doesn't pay very well but you learn a huge amount.
 Depending on your experience, you may want to start by assisting in a hire studio, where you will learn about professional lighting and equipment, and you can meet other photographers.
 To gain assisting experience you will need to contact the photographers who you would like to work with directly, and with hard work and persistence you will begin to get work.
 When you have assisted for a while (usually around five years or so), the time will come when you feel you know your way around, your portfolio is pretty much there, and you'll know you're ready to go out on your own.
 Useful resources for the emerging photographer can be found at The Association of Photographers, the National Union of Journalists, Editorial Photographers UK and Pro-Imaging.